 Medicare Part D – Prescription Drug

 You will pay a copay or coinsurance for your prescriptions.
-Some plans also have a deductible that will need to be met before benefits begin.
-After spending a government-set amount of money on medications, you will reach a coverage gap or even go past the coverage gap in a year.
-Copayments and coinsurances can change during these times.
+Some plans also have a deductible, which is a set amount you are required to pay out of pocket before the plan begins to pay for covered costs.
+After spending a government-set amount of money on medications, you will reach a coverage gap or may even go beyond the coverage gap in a year.
+Copays and coinsurances can change during these times

-The plan can ask you to start treatment with a cheap but effective drug (for instance, a generic name drug) instead of starting with a more expensive drug.
+The plan can prefer you to start treatment with a less expensive but effective drug (for instance, a generic name drug) instead of starting with a more expensive one.
 If the first drug does not work for you, then the plan will cover the more expensive drug.

 There can be limits on how much of a drug you’re allowed.
 The limit could be for how many pills you get with each prescription or how many times the prescription can be refilled.
 Generally, these limits are based on safety guidelines.

 In prescription drug plans, drugs are placed into tiers.
 The costs for drugs in each tier are different.
-Generally, drugs on lower-number tiers cost less.
+Generally, drugs in lower-number tiers cost less.
 The tiers are:

 - Tier 1 — Preferred Generic Drugs

 - Tier 5 — Specialty Drugs